 ADDITIONAL REFERENCE MATERIALS RELATED TO GRANTEE EXPECTATIONS AND RESPONSIBILITIES

 Read the EPA Policy on Assessing Capabilities of Non-Profit Applicants for Managing Assistance Awards, EPA Order 5700.8.
 Complete the online training.
 It is suggested that all organizations complete this training even if they are not a nonprofit organization.
 The training provides an understanding of the EPA’s expectations for grantees when managing a federal grant and the intent behind the requirements.

 "EPA assistance awards to nonprofit organizations are an important mechanism for delivering environmental protection to the public.
 However, EPA has found instances where nonprofit recipients have inadequate administrative systems to manage EPA funds or lack the programmatic capability to successfully perform the proposed work.

-“To assure all nonprofit organizations have adequate capability to carry out EPA-funded projects, EPA issued the EPA Policy for Assessing Capabilities of Nonprofit Applicants for Managing Assistance Awards, EPA Order 5700.8.
-In accordance with the policy, EPA awards assistance agreements to nonprofit organizations only if they have the administrative capability to safeguard and properly manage EPA funds and the programmatic capability to perform the proposed work effectively.”
+“To assure all nonprofit organizations have adequate capability to carry out EPA-funded projects, EPA issued the EPA Policy on Assessing Capabilities of Non-Profit Applicants for Managing Assistance Awards, EPA Order 5700.8.
+In accordance with the policy, EPA awards assistance agreements to nonprofit organizations only if they have the administrative capability to safeguard and properly manage EPA funds and the programmatic capability to perform the proposed work effectively."